valentin2105/Kubernetes-Saltstack/README.md

 <img src="https://i.imgur.com/SJAtDZk.png" width="560" height="150" >

-This Saltstack configuration provide a way to deploy **Kubernetes Cluster on top of Debian/Ubuntu** servers.
+Kubernetes-Saltstack provide a way to deploy **Kubernetes Cluster on top of Debian/Ubuntu** servers using Salt.
-It use **Calico** as default CNI Provider that provide secure and scalable networking and Docker as the Container Runtime (but you can change them).
+It's fully tweakable to allow different Networking et Runtime providers and it also come with a `post_install` script to install some *Kubernetes add-ons** (DNS, Dashboard, Helm...).
-It also come with a `post_install` script to install **few Kubernetes add-ons** (DNS, Dashboard, Helm...).
+ Let's **scale new workers** in minutes and **effortlessly manage** Kubernetes cluster.

-Using this configuration, you can easily **scale new workers** in minutes and **effortlessly manage** Kubernetes cluster.
+## I - Features

-## I - Preparation
+## II - Preparations

 Let's clone the git repo on Salt-Master and create CA & Certificates on the `certs/` folder using `CfSSL tools`: